 What’s the best home thermostat?

-In our opinion, the Nest smart thermostat is the best offering on the market currently.
+In our opinion, the Nest Learning thermostat is the better offering on the market currently.

 Do smart thermostats really save you money?